Usually, high blood pressure in children, as in adults, has no identifiable cause.

 Increased pressure within the skull (increased intracranial pressure)

 Drugs, such as corticosteroids, anabolic steroids Anabolic Steroids Anabolic steroids are synthetic (man-made) versions of testosterone that are used to increase muscle size.
-Anabolic steroids are hormones that promote muscle growth and increase strength and... read more , oral contraceptives Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings or barrier contraceptives) Applied to the skin (patch) Implanted under the skin read more (birth control pills), nicotine, caffeine, and certain illicit drugs
+Anabolic steroids are hormones that promote muscle growth and increase strength and... read more , oral contraceptives Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more (birth control pills), nicotine, caffeine, and certain illicit drugs

 Stress or pain